 BN - Retro Benefits Review Process

-When an enrollment is entered into HRS and the date for the deduction has already passed, a retro deduction will be created.
-The driver for retro deductions is the Deduction Begin Date.
-This document walks a Benefit Administrator through the process of reviewing the retro deductions.
+When an enrollment is entered into HRS, or a job row is entered affecting eligibility for an existing benefit enrollment, and the date for the deduction has already passed, a retro deduction will be created.
+This document walks a Benefit Administrator through the process of deleting retro triggers and reviewing benefits retro pages.

 - FSA/HSA - Flexible Spending Accounts or Health Savings Accounts contributions are not included in the retro deduction process (or arrears) as HRS will automatically read just the contribution due depending on 1.) the annual pledge amount, 2.) the contributions made to date, and 3.) the number of payrolls left in the calendar year (based on check date).
 If the FSA/HSA enrollment has an override, the annualization does not occur and, if necessary, a one-time paysheet adjustment must be made.

 - Savings Plans - Tax Sheltered Annuities (TIAA Cref, Fidelity, etc), Wisconsin Deferred Compensation (WDC) and other Savings plans are not included in the retro deduction process (or arrears).
 If the Savings enrollment was established as a flat amount, a one time paysheet adjustment must be made.
 If the Savings enrollment was established as a percentage contribution, and there are retroactive earnings, the percentage is based on the current + retro earnings.
 Otherwise a one time paysheet adjustment must be made.

 - WRS - Wisconsin Retirement System contributions (employee and employer) are not included in the retro deduction process (or arrears).
 Because WRS contributions are a percentage based calculation, if there are retroactive earnings, the percentage is based on the current + retro earnings.
 If a deduction has been missed, a one time paysheet adjustment must be made.